shakesco/shakesco-docs/content/docs/smart-accounts/_index.md

 So how do we solve all these issues.
 How do we create an agglomeration of decentralized finance around a wallet?
 Where you can perform a private transaction, recurring payments, launch tokens, launch NFTs and there is no single point of failure.

-## Shakespay
+## Shakesco

-Shakespay is the FIRST real smart wallet.
+Shakesco is the smart and MPC-based wallet.
 Our goal is to remove all the issues named above.
 From better security to agglomeration of decentralized services we have done exactly that!
 Let's get to the specifics:

 ### Security